- Florida Civil/Circuit Mediator

 Alternative Dispute Resolution, or ADR, offers a set of tools to avoid costly legal battles.
 Several ADR options may be available as an alternative to court processes.
 These options include mediation, arbitration, negotiation and collaborative practice.
 ADR processes can be used to settle business-related challenges without the need for public and often very expensive court dispositions.
 One or more of the various ADR options can be employed to resolve a particular case.
 For example, while mediation is more cooperative in nature, some processes like arbitration are more traditionally adversarial.
 In arbitration, a third party decides the case, much as a judge or jury would make a ruling in the courts.

 Licensed attorney Lori Sandman has extensive ADR experience, including resolution of domestic, contractual and intellectual property conflicts.
-Ms. Sandman is certified in Alternative Dispute Resolution (ADR) and Collaborative Law Practice (PACP).
+Ms. Sandman is certified in a variety of Alternative Dispute Resolution (ADR) practice areas, including Collaborative Law Practice (PACP).
 Her experience includes mediation with Native American tribes in Montana and contractual and family ADR in Berks County, Pennsylvania, serving as court-approved mediator and arbitrator.
 This has afforded her some unique insights into the mediation and arbitration process.
-She is also a Florida Supreme Court Civil/Circuit Certified mediatior.•
+She is also a Florida Supreme Court Civil/Circuit Certified mediatior, a Florida Appellate Mediator, and a trained and experienced arbitrator.•

 What is Mediation and How is it Used to Resolve Business Disputes?